To fully understand Caribbean caterers and our cuisine, you’ll need to understand the origin and background of its food.

 As Caribbean caterers specialising in Jamaican cuisine, we’re slightly bias!
 But, we also happy incorporate other Islands styles of Caribbean cooking to diversify flavours and bring new tastes to people in the UK.

-What is Caribbean food
+What is Caribbean food and Caribbean Caterers

 A generic stereotype of Caribbean food is that it’s believed to be very spicy.
 However, Caribbean food is actually a fusion mix of African, Creole, Cajun, Amerindian, European, Latin American, Indian, South Asian, Middle Eastern, and Chinese cuisines.
 As such, most Caribbean caterers and Caribbean food is a perfect balance of sweet and hot spices, herbs, different marinating and cooking techniques.